droidkid/leveldb/README.md

 ### Implementation details

-Most of our code is in the mod/ directory.
+Most of our changes are in the mod/ directory.
+Important files include:

-TODO: Explain.
+- python_prototype.ipynb - Python prototype Colab
+- run_benchmark.sh - Script that runs benchmark
+- mod/learned_merger.cc:  Iterator which has the algorithm proposed above
+- mod/learned_shadow_merger: Iterator which compares outputs from reference iterator and our iterator
+- mod/config.h: Preprocessor variables to control flags

 # LEVELDB README